 God’s way is so simple: Don’t ignore or doubt the name labels that God put on Jesus.
 Find the one that spells out the solution to your problem.
 And then believe with all your heart that He indeed is your answer.
 As you put your faith in Him, He will fulfill each promise that is contained in His name.

 Getting to know who Jesus is.
 Take time to go through your Bible and look at all the wonderful names of Jesus you can find.
 Write them down on a sheet of paper, pray and think deeply about the meaning of each one of them and then apply them to your situation.
-Perhaps you can do this also as a group in your ladies meeting.
 The more you discover who Jesus is, the more your joy and faith will increase, and Christmas will take on a much deeper meaning.